houssem-yahiaoui/progressive-web-app-starter-kit/README.md

 ## Application Configuration :

-1. Head to [Google cloud Console](console.cloud.google.com) and create new application.
+1. Head to [Firebase Console](console.cloud.google.com) and create new application.
 2. In Google APIs area, enable the GCM API.
 3. By now you will have an **app_id** and **app_secret** keep those ids in a secure location.
 4. Now in our project files, go to the **manifest.json** file and update the **gcm_sender_id** with the one retreved from you project.